HesselM/rpicross_notes/8-native-opencv.md

 ## Required Packages

-Some packages might already be installed, but in general these additional packages are needed:
+Some packages might already be installed, but in general these are needed:

 ```
 XCS~$ sudo apt-get install build-essential